Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

+One may wonder what is the heuristic reason to define such a $\ff$ as above.
+The particular combination of electromagnetic and Ricci coefficients which constitutes the definition of $\ff$ appears in the right hand side of the Bianchi identity for $\a$\footnote{See equation \eqref{nabb-3-a}.}, and represents the additional part with respect to the vacuum Einstein equation in Schwarzschild.
+Since from the linear stability of Schwarzschild \cite{DHR} we know that the equation for $\a$ plays a central role, the presence of such quantity on the right hand side of the Bianchi identity for $\a$ motivates the definition of $\ff$.

-In this paper, we use the formalism of null frames and derive the Teukolsky equation for Reissner-Nordstr{\"o}m spacetime in physical space.
-In the gravitational perturbation of Schwarzschild, the Teukolsky equation is the equation verified by the extreme curvature component $\a$, which is a gauge-invariant quantity.
-A fundamental good property of this equation is that it decouples, at the linear level, with any other curvature components.
-In Schwarzschild, it can be schematically written as: \beaa \Box_{g_{M}} \a+c_1\nabb_4\a+c_2\nabb_3\a+\tilde{V}_1\,\a=0 \eeaa where $\Box_{g_M}$ is the wave operator for the Schwarzschild metric and $c_1$ and $c_2$ are some coefficients multiplying the first null derivatives, and $\tilde{V}_1$ is a potential.
-See \cite{DHR} or \cite{stabilitySchwarzschild} for the exact form.
+In the gravitational perturbation of Schwarzschild, the Bianchi and Ricci identities imply that the extreme curvature component $\a$, which is a gauge-invariant quantity, verifies the Teukolsky equation.
+A fundamental good property of this equation is that it decouples, at the linear level, from any other curvature components.
+In Schwarzschild, it can be schematically written as: \beaa \Box_{\g_{M}} \a+c_1(r)\nabb_4\a+c_2(r)\nabb_3\a+\tilde{V}_1(r)\,\a=0 \eeaa where $\Box_{\g_M}$ is the d'Alembertian of the Schwarzschild metric, $\nabb_4, \nabb_3$ are the projection on the sphere of $\D_{e_4}, \D_{e_3}$ respectively, and $c_i, \tilde{V}_1$ are smooth functions of an area radius function $r$.